 How should the functional design brief be used?

-The brief can be used to assist with site selection and design.
-Once a site is selected, it should be used in conjunction with a site-specific project brief that considers and includes (where possible) the recommendations of the core and cluster model but also considers any site-specific limitations such as site size and topography.
+The brief can be used to help with site selection and design.
+Once a site is selected, the functional design brief should be used in conjunction with a site-specific project brief that considers and includes (where possible) the recommendations of the core and cluster model but also considers any site-specific limitations such as site size and topography.

 Who was consulted to prepare the functional design brief?